(Also Known as Calcaneal Spurs or Osteophytes)

 Blood Flow Stimulation Therapy™

-Once inflammation and swelling have been reduced in your plantar fascia, nourishing and strengthening the tissue in your foot is the goal.
-Blood Flow Stimulation Therapy™ (BFST®) promotes blood flow to the treatment area bringing the necessary oxygen and nutrients to your plantar fascia and other weakened tissue.
+Once inflammation and swelling have been reduced in your heel and plantar fascia, nourishing and strengthening the tissue in your foot is the goal.
+Blood Flow Stimulation Therapy™ (BFST®) promotes blood flow to the treatment area bringing the necessary oxygen and nutrients to your tendons and ligaments and other weakened tissue.
 BFST® speeds up the body's natural repair process for faster healing and stronger tissue.

 Extremities of the body, like the foot, do not receive much blood flow naturally and when you stop moving your foot because it hurts, you are not creating the natural blood flow it usually receives.
-With the use of Blood Flow Stimulation Therapy™ you can increase your body’s blood supply to the plantar fascia.
+With the use of Blood Flow Stimulation Therapy™ you can increase your body's blood supply.

 In addition, the fresh blood flow whisks away dead cells and toxins (including lactic acid, commonly found in trigger points) that have built up from the injury leaving the area clean and better prepared for healing.
 Our Plantar/Spur Inferno Wrap® provides effective, non-invasive, non-addictive pain relief with no side effects.

-Keeping your planter fascia and foot as healthy and strong as possible throughout the healing process will allow you to get back to your regular activities faster.
+Keeping your fascia and ligaments as healthy and strong as possible throughout the healing process will allow you to get back to your regular activities faster.
 The Plantar/Spur Inferno Wrap®, available exclusively from MendMeShop®, provides effective, non-invasive, non-addictive pain relief and healing with no side effects.

 The benefits of BFST® do not end once your foot pain stops!
 Even when your plantar fascia has healed, your activities can put it at risk of an overuse injury, tightness, or another tear.
 An Inferno Wrap® treatment before activity is an easy way to warm up the tissues and prepare them for use.
 Then, end your day with another treatment to prevent tightness from setting in overnight.
 This incredible healing tool will be the ticket to healthy feet for years to come!